grishkam/QuickFigures/README.md

 Download here
 https://github.com/grishkam/QuickFigures/raw/master/QuickFigures_.jar

-Of if you want the latest features download this one https://github.com/grishkam/QuickFigures/raw/master/QuickFigures_Daily_Version.jar
+Of if you want the latest features download this one. https://github.com/grishkam/QuickFigures/raw/master/QuickFigures_Daily_Version.jar the most recent one uses the most recent version of Apache Batik (1.13) for SVG, PDF and EPS export

 Note from the author:
 You have permission to use parts of the QuickFigures project.